a young student at their desk writing in a workbook in a classroom full of students

 Library

 The library curriculum is based on information access and problem-solving skills.
 Students learn how to locate and access information from databases to apply to classroom research projects.
 Literature appreciation is also emphasized through class discussions.
-Students can choose from over 28,000 titles on our library shelves and in our e-book collection from the digital Overdrive/Sora library.
+Students can choose from over 28,000 titles on our library shelves and in our e-book collection from the digital Sora library.

 Schedule a Tour